Bank Secrecy Act

 What instruments or mechanisms are being used to facilitate the suspect transactions?

-A list of instruments or mechanisms that may be used in suspicious activity includes, but is not limited to, funds transfers, letters of credit and other trade instruments, correspondent accounts, casinos, structuring, shell companies, bonds or notes, stocks, mutual funds, insurance policies, traveler’s checks, bank drafts, money orders, credit or debit cards, prepaid cards, and digital currency business services.
-The SAR narrative should list the instruments or mechanisms used in the reported suspicious activity.
+A list of instruments or mechanisms that may be used in suspicious activity includes, but is not limited to, funds transfers, letters of credit and other trade instruments, correspondent accounts, casinos, structuring, shell companies, bonds or notes, stocks, mutual funds, insurance policies, traveler's checks, bank drafts, money orders, credit or debit cards, prepaid cards, and digital currency business services.
+The SAR includes a number of check boxes to record the instrument type(s)/payment mechanism(s) involved in the suspicious activity and type(s) of suspicious activity being reported.
+FinCEN requests that banks check the appropriate box(es) in the Suspicious Activity Information section and include certain key terms in the narrative section of the SAR.
+If necessary, the instrument and type of suspicious activity can be described in further detail in the narrative.
 If a SAR narrative summarizes the flow of funds, the narrative should always include the source of the funds (origination) and the use, destination, or beneficiary of the funds.

 When did the suspicious activity take place?

 If the activity takes place over a period of time, indicate the date when the suspicious activity was first noticed and describe the duration of the activity.
 When possible, in order to better track the flow of funds, individual dates and amounts of transactions should be included in the narrative rather than only the aggregated amount.